Leon2332/Grok-Launcher/README.md

 ## Future ideas

-Right-click folder → "Open with Grok" (context menu integration) is planned for later.
+Right-click folder → "Open with Grok" (context menu integration - it will just `cd` to the directory) is planned for later.
 Target desktop environments: GNOME, KDE Plasma, Cinnamon, and COSMIC.

 ## License / Disclaimer